A chronicle of the July Uprising

 Ganatantrik Chhatra Shakti (GCS), a students’ platform that came into being in 2023, started to organise peaceful demonstrations all over the country, protesting reinstatement of the quota system by the High Court on June 5.

-Akram Hossain, a GCS leader and now a member of the Nagorik Committee, said, “Initially, we did think that the protest for quota reform could turn into an anti-government movement.
+Akram Hossain, a GCS leader and now a member of the Nagorik Committee, said, “Initially, we did not think that the protest for quota reform could turn into an anti-government movement.
 We did not have any intention to topple the government; we wanted to settle the issue peacefully by staging protests within university campuses.”

 Ek Dofa